dvidelabs/flatcc/doc/flatcc-help.md

 All C output can be concated to a single file using --stdout or --outfile with content produced in dependency order.
 The outfile is relative to cwd.

+-g Only add '_get' suffix to read accessors such that, for example, only 'Monster_name_get(monster)` will be generated and not also 'Monster_name(monster)'.
+This avoids potential conflicts with other generated symbols when a schema change is impractical.

 -d generates a dependency file, e.g. 'monster.fbs.d' in the output dir.